-Magento 2 with Docker for Windows and WSL 2
+Magento 2 with Docker for Windows and Wsl 2

 Before COVID-19 cut the possibility of public gatherings, we had plenty of offline hackathons or contribution days in the Magento community world.
 An essential part of a working toolkit at such events is, obviously, a laptop (there were gurus that wrote the code even on tablets but that’s a different story).
 At every table, alongside ten developers with serious expressions, you would typically find at least seven MacBooks and three other devices running Ubuntu.
 If you’re lucky, you might encounter a developer who uses a Windows-based laptop as their workstation, but this is a rare exception.